 - 1-½ cups freshly grated Parmesan cheese, divided

 - 4 ounces low-fat cream cheese

 - Smoked paprika

 - 2 tablespoons chopped parsley for garnish

 - Preheat the oven to 350°F

-- Prepare an oven proof dish 10x10 with non-stick spray
+- Prepare an oven proof 9x9 dish with non-stick spray.

-- To the bowl of the food processor, add the ricotta, parmesan, cream cheese, milk, eggs, flour, salt and pepper.
+- To the bowl of the food processor, add the ricotta, 1 cup of the Parmesan, cream cheese, milk, eggs, cornstarch, salt and pepper.
 Process until well combined, about 1 minute.

 - Pour half of the cheese mixture into the prepared dish and with a tablespoon, arrange the artichoke hearts on top.
 Spread with the remaining cheese mixture and add the remaining artichoke hearts.
 Cover the dish with foil.

 - Transfer the dish to the middle rack of the oven and bake for 35 minutes, then remove the dish from the oven, discard the foil and add the remaining ½ cup Parmesan over the top, then sprinkle with paprika.
 Return the dish to the oven and bake for an additional 10-15 minutes or until the cheese has melted and the center is not jiggly.
 Remove from the oven, garish with chopped parsley and serve.